 Wonder Women!
 Glen Park's Gum Tree Girls, Minnie Straub Baxter, and the San Francisco Freeway Revolt

-at the Glen Park Gum Tree Girls Festival!
+Read about how Glen Park celebrated Glen Park Moxie at the Glen Park Gum Tree Girls Festival

-on Sunday, July 10, 2022 in beautiful Glen Canyon Park.
-We want to ensure Glen Park’s historic activist women receive the honor and recognition they deserve for striving for the rights of all!
+on Sunday, July 10, 2022 in beautiful Glen Canyon Park, ensuring that many of Glen Park’s historic activist women received the honor, accolades, and recognition they deserve for striving for the rights of all!

 Read more about the legacy of Gum Tree Girl Zoanne Nordstrom and her fight to protect Glen Canyon by clicking the above link, then linking on the post about her.

 Learn more about her amazing life story at the Glen Park News.